Updated: 8:59 a.m. June 27

 Sandy Fire initially started 3:32 p.m.
 June 21 on Highway 178 near Lake Isabella in Kern County, California.

-It has burned 99 acres after being active for three days.
-By Wednesday evening, the fire crew effectively contained 50% of the wildfire.
+It has burned 99 acres after being active for six days.
+By Saturday morning, the fire crew effectively contained 80% of the wildfire.
 The cause is, however, still being investigated.

 Fire containment